Known HERNIA MESH Recalls.

 August 9, 2013

-Ethicon is facing several lawsuits from people who were injured by Physiomesh hernia mesh.
+Ethicon is facing several lawsuits from people who were injured by Physiomesh.
 It was pulled off the market in the United States after studies found higher rates of hernia recurrence and revision surgery.
 The FDA did not announce a recall.
 Ethicon recalled Physiomesh in Europe and Australia, but the same action was called a “market withdrawal” in the U.S.

 Just Plain Negligence.

-After reviewing multiple studies and lawsuits, we have found that one of the main problems with certain hernia mesh is that it is made of polypropylene, a plastic that may be toxic in the body!
+After reviewing multiple studies and lawsuits, we have found that one of the main problems with certain devices is that it is made of polypropylene, a plastic that may be toxic in the body!
 Though polyethylene has been accepted to be safe, according to a material data safety sheet from the chemical company LyondellBasell, polypropylene is not safe for “applications involving permanent implantation into the body.”
-A Bloomberg article reported that the makers of the plastic hernia mesh, chemical company Chevron Phillips, told Bard Davol that the polypropylene resin should not be permanently implanted in people.
-However, Bard Davol told manufacturers to continue making mesh from the Chevron Phillips plastic and agreed to cover any legal costs or damages.
+A Bloomberg article reported that the makers of the dangerous device, chemical company Chevron Phillips, told Bard Davol that the polypropylene resin should not be permanently implanted in people.
+However, Bard Davol told manufacturers to continue manufacturing from the Chevron Phillips plastic and agreed to cover any legal costs or damages.

 Get Answers.
 Call Immediately.